 For the design of SRI/TPMI fields, re-use the design that is decided for dynamic switching between STxMP SDM and sTRP transmission.

+FFS: another sTRP mode: codepoint 00 and 01 indicates sTRP transmission with two panels: the SRI (concatenating first SRI field second SRI field) indicates two SRS resources.
+The first TPMI field is associated with both SRS resources and precoder is applied across both SRS resources

 The codepoint 10 indicates STxMP SFN transmission with the first and second SRS resource set.